Skip to content

 Terminal window

-cliq settings integrations.github --info
+cliq settings agents.git.github --info

 token GitHub Personal Access Token (string, secret)